Talat Noi

 Talat Noi or Talad Noi (ตลาดน้อย, [tā.làːt nɔ́ːj]) is a historic neighbourhood in Bangkok.
-It roughly occupies the area of the sub-district of the same name in Samphanthawong District.
-On the periphery of Bangkok's Chinatown, Talat Noi has been home to various ethnic Chinese communities since soon after the foundation of Bangkok.
+It roughly occupies the area of the subdistrict of the same name in Samphanthawong District.
+Located on the periphery of Bangkok's Chinatown, Talat Noi has been home to various ethnic Chinese communities since soon after the foundation of Bangkok.
 Several historic buildings are found in the area, including the Holy Rosary Church, the Talat Noi Branch of Siam Commercial Bank, and the So Heng Tai Mansion.

 Talat Noi has a long history predating the founding of Bangkok.
 The first ethnic group to settle here were the Portuguese from Ayutthaya.
 They built a Portuguese church in 1786, today known as the Holy Rosary Church or, in Thai, Wat Kalawa.
 Later, other ethnic groups came to live in Talat Noi, not only Chinese but also Vietnamese and Khmer.
 The area was Bangkok's first port, and was where immigrants landed.

 Talat Noi was the birthplace of Dr. Puey Ungphakorn, former Governor of the Bank of Thailand.
 He was influential in Thai society in the 1970s.